-We can make patchwork by joining the same or identically shaped pieces of fabric into a larger piece of fabric.
-We often create patchwork by sewing fabrics into smaller sections and then joining the sections.
+You can make patchwork by joining the same or identically shaped pieces of fabric into a larger piece of fabric.
+You can create patchwork by sewing fabrics into smaller sections and then joining the sections.
 In quilting, the smaller sections made by quilters are usually individual quilt blocks.

 Patchwork was sewn by hand before sewing machines were invented.
-Today, most quilters and other craftspeople use sewing machines to create the patchwork, although many crafters still enjoy the process of hand piecing.
+Today, most quilters and other craftspeople use sewing machines to create patchwork although many crafters still enjoy the process of hand piecing.

 Types of Patchwork

-Patchwork quilt blocks are often sorted into categories with names that give us details about their overall structure and (sometimes) the number of pieces in a block.
-Common examples include,
+Patchwork quilt blocks are often sorted into categories with names that give you details about their overall structure and (sometimes) the number of pieces in a block.
+Common examples include:

 - One patch quilts, which repeat the same shape over and over.